Plotly’s Dash framework is used by Python developers to develop complete data apps and interactive dashboards.

 - Themes: Simple to change the theme of an app by adding an

-argument to the app creation call. - Grid System: Bootstrap’s Grid system to consider the web pages from a user perspective (rows and columns) instead of focusing on screen attributes such as pixels and percentages.
+external_stylesheetsargument to the app creation call. - Grid System: Bootstrap’s Grid system to consider the web pages from a user perspective (rows and columns) instead of focusing on screen attributes such as pixels and percentages.

 - Responsiveness: Adapt to different screen sizes.
 Controls how the size of page elements change as the screen size changes.
 Can set the width of the column sizes for 5 possible screen sizes:

-set the width of the column to be 6 out of 12 for large screens and 12 out of 12 screens.
+For example lg=6, md=12 set the width of the column to be 6 out of 12 for large screens and 12 out of 12 screens.

 dbc.Col(children = [child1, child2, ...], lg=6, md=12)

-You can also set a column to begin from somewhere other than the left of the screen by using an offset
+You can also set a column to begin from somewhere other than the left of the screen by using an offset to set the horizontal location on the screen in a dictionary along with the size.

 dbc.Col(children = [child1, child2, ...], lg={'size':6, 'offset':2}, md=12)

-Multiple columns can be displayed next to each other by placing them in a Row
+Multiple columns can be displayed next to each other by placing them in a Row.

 - Prebuilt components: alerts, dropdowns, buttons, tabs etc. See https://dash-bootstrap-components.opensource.faculty.ai/

-component is a container for Tab
+A Tabs component is a container for Tab components.

-parameter can be used to specify the label of the tabs.
+A label parameter can be used to specify the label of the tabs.

 html.H2('Using Tabs components),